 - Open Ear / Open Fit – Suitable for mild to moderately-severe hearing losses, the Open Fit (also called Open Ear) model blends an exterior hearing aid case that sits behind the ear and a flexible tube inserted into the ear.
 The Open Ear/Open Fit model leaves the ear canal open for natural sound quality and is available in various colors.

-- Receiver In the Ear (RIE or RITE) – Appropriate for mild to moderately-severe hearing losses, the Receiver In the Ear design is the smallest of the hearing aids work externally.
+- Receiver In the Ear (RIE or RITE) – Appropriate for mild to moderately-severe hearing losses, the Receiver In the Ear design is the smallest of the hearing aids that work externally.
 The RIE/RITE style offers a very small case that is located behind the ear and a receiver positioned inside the ear connected by a flexible clear tube.
 The ear canal is open for natural sound quality.

 - Power – Developed for people with profound hearing loss, the Power style hearing aid has a larger external case that sits behind the ear.
 The greater size allows it to offer the greatest levels of sound amplification using the most powerful modern technological innovations.